saulpw/visidata/visidata/guides/MeltGuide.md

 See the **PivotGuide** for how to create pivot tables.

-See **Examples** below for more details of the transformations
+See **Examples** below for more details of the transformations.

 ## Melt

 Melt collapses the pivoted columns back into "Variable" and "Value" columns, converting from "wide" format into "long" format.
 After a melt, there is one row for each value in the pivot table.

 1. [Optional] remove a column from the output by hiding it: [:keys]-[/]
 2. [Optional] set key columns to keep them unmelted: [:keys]![/]